techidaily/site-games-able/source/_posts/exploring-top-tier-games-playstation-plus-or-xbox-game-pass.md

  If you opt for PS Plus Premium, you'll also have access to the Classics Catalog.
 This contains an additional \~400 games from the PS1, PS2, PS3, and PSP systems.
 The PS3 is the most heavily represented here.

- See the[full list of PS Plus games](https://www.playstation.com/en-us/ps-plus/games/) to browse everything on offer.
+ See the [full list of PS Plus games](https://www.playstation.com/en-us/ps-plus/games/) to browse everything on offer.

  Though PS Plus offers more games than Xbox Game Pass, it's missing a lot of killer titles.
 Notably, brand-new PS5 exclusives do not come to PS Plus on day one, so major releases like The Last of Us Part I remake still require a separate purchase, even for subscribers.